Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 There are two methods of producing nuclear energy, fission of high atomic weight elements and fusion of low atomic weight elements.
 Both methods are explored in this web site section.

 However, from a practical economic public power perspective nuclear energy released via fission of unstable heavy isotopes, that are bred from abundant more stable fertile heavy isotopes, is the only dependable, sustainable and economic source of clean power that can fully displace fossil fuels.
-Much of the nuclear energy must come from fast neutron induced fission of long lived nuclear waste atoms.
-The nuclear fission process must emit enough free neutrons to sustain conversion of abundant fertile isotopes into fissionable isotopes.
+Much of the nuclear energy must come from fast neutron induced fission to dispose of long lived nuclear waste and to sustain conversion of fertile isotopes into fissionable isotopes.

 A 2013 overview of the various nuclear reactor technologies is contained in the text New Technologies Associated to the Construction of Nuclear Power Plants.